r1realm/test-aframe/README.md

 This is the final project of our intensive Front-End Bootcamp (Factoria F5) where as aspiring Full-Stack developers, we are trying to build a 3D e-commerce website.
 In this project, we have put into practise all the new methods, concepts and ideas learnt within these 3 months.

 ## Build status
-Build status of continus integration i.e. travis, appveyor etc. Ex. -
+Build status of continus integration i.e. travis, appveyor etc. Ex.

-### Code style

 ### Tech/framework used